edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/index.md

 section_order: 3
 ---
 <hr>
-Welcome to the Introduction to 360 Images project!
+Welcome to the **360 Image Project**!
 Read the following details before you get started.

 ## Project Goals
 By the end of the project, you will: